MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/expanded-scope/multiple-regions.md

 ## Suggested prerequisites

-It is suggested that the Cloud Adoption Team begin with the migration of a simple workload using the [Azure migration guide](../azure-migration-guide/overview.md), before attempting to address global scale.
+It is suggested that the Cloud Adoption team begin with the migration of a simple workload using the [Azure migration guide](../azure-migration-guide/overview.md), before attempting to address global scale.
 This will ensure the team is familiar with the general process of cloud migration prior to attempting a more complex migration scenario.

-When scope for a migration includes multiple regions, the following readiness considerations should be evaluated by the Cloud Adoption Team:
+When scope for a migration includes multiple regions, the following readiness considerations should be evaluated by the Cloud Adoption team:

 - Data sovereignty might require localization of some assets, but there are a many assets that may not be governed by those compliance constraints.
 Things like logging, reporting, network routing, identity, and other central IT services may be eligible to be hosted as a shared services across multiple subscriptions or even multiple regions.
 It is advised that the cloud adoption team evaluate a share service model to those services, as outlined in the [reference architecture for a hub-spoke model with shared services](/azure/architecture/reference-architectures/hybrid-networking/shared-services)
 - When deploying multiple instances of similar environments, an environment factory could create consistency, improve governance, and accelerate deployment.
 The [large enterprise governance journey](../../governance/journeys/large-enterprise/overview.md) establishes an approach that creates an environment factory which scales across multiple regions.